wnka/nwstg/source/ft/index.md

 Meetups
 --------

-Currently, folks from Northwest STG try to meet up at Full Tilt Ballard every **Tuesday** starting at around 7:30pm and we usually stick around until at least 10pm.
+Currently, folks from Northwest STG try to meet up at Full Tilt Ballard every **Thursday** starting at around 7:30pm and we usually stick around until at least 10pm.
 If you are curious about STGs at all or want to show us a thing or two, please stop and say hi!
 We're always excited to meet new people!